How AI for Writing Is Changing the Way We Type

 Real-time Processing and Learning

-What's particularly impressive is that all this happens instantly.
-Modern AI writing tools process your text in milliseconds, offering suggestions before you've even finished your thought.
+What's particularly impressive is that all this happens instantly—we're talking single-digit milliseconds in 2026.
+Modern AI writing tools process your text so fast that suggestions appear before you've even finished your thought.
+Thanks to advances in neural processing units (NPUs) built into smartphones, this speed comes without draining your battery.

 And they're constantly learning:

 "Every time you accept or reject a suggestion, you're teaching the system," notes Emma Richardson, UX designer for an AI writing platform.
-"It's like having a writing assistant that gets better at understanding you every day."
+"It's like having a writing assistant that gets better at understanding you every day.
+In 2026, we're seeing keyboards that truly feel personalized after just a week of use."

 Key Features of Modern AI Writing Tools